Does Invokana Cause Ketoacidosis for Patients with Type-2 Diabetes? New Orleans Pharmacy Error Lawyer InvestigatesJuly 7th, 2016

 According to the American Diabetes Association, the body compensates for this glucose deficiency by burning fat.
 The byproducts of this process are chemicals called ketones, which have been linked to increased acidity in the blood.
 This can cause hypersensitivity, kidney damage, UTIs, dehydration, cognitive problems, nausea and even coma.

 People with Type-1 diabetes are more susceptible to ketoacidosis than patients with Type-2 diabetes.
 However, research has linked Invokana with higher rates of ketoacidosis among patients with Type-2 diabetes.

-If you or a loved one suffered unexpected side effects when taking Invokana or another medication, contact the Bowling Law Firm.
+If you or a loved one suffered unexpected side effects when taking Invokana or another medication, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a pharmacy error lawyer in New Orleans who will evaluate your case to determine if you have grounds for a claim.
 Call (504) 586-5200 to schedule a consultation.

 Until then, read on to learn about the potential effects of Invokana:

 Ketoacidosis can lead to diabetic coma and even death, so if you notice the symptoms, it is imperative that you visit a doctor immediately.
 The easiest way to catch ketoacidosis early is to monitor your urine and blood.
 Home test kits are available for this.

 Common symptoms of ketoacidosis include: